+Course Activities

-Course Activities: Every week you will have lessons, Modules, to study, and an Assessment to turn in.
+Every week you will have a text reading assignment coupled with lessons, Modules, to study, and an assessment to turn in.
+There will be eight required assignments.
 There is a midterm in the sixth week and a final the twelfth week.
 This course is a lot of work and hopefully a lot of fun.
 To pass it you have to make time to do all of these activities.
 You stand to learn a lot.

-Weekly Time Estimate
+Time Estimate

-- Module Reading about five hours.
+- Text and Module Reading about five hours.
 This includes pasting code examples into your MIPS simulator and trying it out. - Lab Assignment about four six hours.
 The lab assignments include answering weekly topic questions as well as a programming component.
 The time required to complete the lab varies greatly with individuals, depending on the level of background experience with programming.
 Some students take one hour, some longer.

-Typical Week:
+Typical Week